Is Diabetes Genetic? What Can You Do About It?

 You Don’t Need Insulin Resistance To Have Heart Disease

 Another myth circulating is that the only way to end up with ASCVD is to have insulin resistance.
 This is probably the easiest myth to dismiss.
-As you may have noticed in the previous chapter, insulin resistance was not present in those who developed ASCVD.
+As you may have noticed in the previous chapter or blog posts, insulin resistance was not present in those who developed ASCVD.

 Starting from the simplest explanation, teenagers with familial hypercholesterolemia do not have insulin resistance.
 They are lean, healthy, active, eat well-balanced, healthy diets, and many of them are athletes.